slhck/ffmpeg-progress-yield/README.md

 The command will yield the current progress in percent.

+`run_command_with_progress` takes a `duration_override` argument where you can manually override the duration of the command in seconds.
+This is useful if your input doesn't have an implicit duration (e.g. if you use `testsrc`).

 If you have `tqdm` installed, you can create a fancy progress bar:

 ```python